Golshifteh Farahani: Career

 In 2016, Farahani played Anna Karenina on stage in Paris and received laudatory reviews.
 She also played the lead role of Laura in director Jim Jarmusch's American feature film Paterson, opposite actor Adam Driver.
 The film received overwhelmingly positive reviews, scoring 96% approval on the movie site Rotten Tomatoes.

 In 2017, she appeared in the fantasy film Pirates of the Caribbean: Dead Men Tell No Tales as the sea witch Shansa.

-In 2020, she was in the action film Extraction as Nik Khan.

-She was slated to appear in director Dariush Mehrjui's film Rumi's Kimia, which will be based on Saideh Ghods's novel Kimia Khatoon.